-Robinhood is legit because the platform is a member of the Securities Investor Protection Corporation (SIPC).
-You get fund protection for up to $250,000 cash claims and $500,000 for securities.
-Also, Robinhood is a security brokerage regulated by the Securities and Exchange Commission.
+Robinhood is legal because the platform is a member of the Securities Investor Protection Corporation (SIPC).
+You get fund protection for cash claims up to $250,000 and $500,000 for securities.
+In addition, Robinhood is a securities brokerage company regulated by the Securities and Exchange Commission.

 This guide covers Robinhood in-depth.
 Specifically, you’ll learn what Robinhood is, the types of accounts on the platform and so much more.

 Robinhood had at least 500,000 people on the waiting list before it launched.
 And it has grown to become one of the platforms in the financial investment niche to have more than 10 million registered users, with many of these accounts active every month.

 The platform features over 650 stocks on the global exchange, which are via crypto, gold, and ADRs.

 One of the things that really stand out about Robinhood is that the team behind it teaches you about investment basics with educational articles found in the “Learn” section of the platform.
 They also have a customer service that supports customers 24/7.

 Robin Hood isn’t the broker service you want to go for if you are in search of a broker that offers IRA (Individual Retirement Accounts).

 Any new sign-up qualifies for a Robinhood Instant Account.
 From there, you can upgrade to Robinhood Cash Account or Robinhood Gold.

 Brokers are to pay a monthly fee of $5 for extra features like more margins and Morningstar featured in the free package for the American brokers.

 Below is a brief explanation for each type of Robinhood account: